-The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide
+The Celtic Gods and Goddesses of Ancient Ireland: The Best Ultimate Guide

 Polytheism was the main belief system of the Celts.
-It was the most popular religion in society, and meant that people worshiped many different Celtic Gods and Goddesses.
+It was the most popular religion in society and meant that people worshipped many different Celtic Gods and Goddesses.
 Each god represented something important in society, such as life, death, the seasons, weather and wars.

 Some of the deities worshipped were common between different cultures, but the Celts had unique gods of their own too.
 There is a lot to learn about polytheism and the way it affected the Celtic community culturally and traditionally.